Kieron is a huge fan of basketball and loves working on his shooting skills.

-Think back over some of the greatest shooting guards in recent basketball history.
-Michael Jordan.
-Kobe Bryant.
-Jerry West.
-Dwyane Wade.
-Reggie Miller.
-Ray Allen.
+Think back to some of the greatest shooting guards in recent basketball history: Michael Jordan, Kobe Bryant, Jerry West, Dwyane Wade, Reggie Miller, and Ray Allen.

 In addition to being physically gifted and coordinated, each of those players possessed a desire to improve their game throughout their careers.
 At first glance, many people will focus on the scoring ability that each player brought to the court each night.
 However, they also combined their shooting skills with defense, rebounding, and passing ability.

 In order to improve as a shooting guard, you should focus on strengthening your entire game.
 Although you may not become an NBA star, with time, effort, and lots of practice, you could still become an accomplished player in your own right.
 Work on the skill areas below, and watch your game start to blossom.

 The game of basketball is becoming faster and more physical than it has ever been in the past.
 In order to become a better player, you need to condition your body to be able to keep up with the competition.
 The best players are the ones that are able to perform at a high level during the course of a whole game.
 In order to do this, you must make sure that you are as strong in the fourth quarter as you were during the first quarter.

 In order to improve physical strength, find a way to incorporate some weight training into your workouts.
 Adding muscle will not only help you run faster and jump higher, but it will also allow you to absorb more impact as you take fouls in the lane.

 Do not just stop at the weight room, though.
 Combine weightlifting with other conditioning drills to make sure that your cardiovascular strength is also up to par.
 The goal is to be the player on the court with the most stamina at the end of the game.
 When other players are worn out, you will be just getting started.